Skip to content

 • The CA+SN concatenation must be done without counting NULL terminators.

-Active certificate maps will be identified as <ISPB>_<dom> in the HSM base, and the application will refer to them as ISPB@dom.
+Active certificate maps will be identified as <ISPB>_<dom> at the base of the HSMand the application will refer to them as ISPB@dom.
 O @ is adopted to improve naming on the client, internally in the firmware @ is translated into _.

 The use of @dom by the calling application is optional; the institution may not use application domains.